sankalpdayal/carnd_term1_p5/README.md

 |orient  |11|
 |pixels_per_cell |8|

-### 3. Training a classifier using selected HOG features and color features
+### 4. Training a classifier using selected HOG and color features

 Since the feature selection and classifer training was combined in previous step, the combination which showed best accuracy resulted in 'LinearSVM' calssifier.
 The calssifier has validation accuracy of '0.989' and training time of 4.43 seconds.